yukunzhang1/yukunzhang1.github.io/_pages/includes/intro.md

 My tenure at Alibaba, as a Data Scientist Manager, was transformative.
 I established and led the first data science team dedicated to online pricing strategies and causal inference platform (including AB test), significantly benefiting small and medium enterprises.
 At TikTok, I continue to lead data science efforts, focusing on Responsible AI such as algorithm fairness and LLM evaluation.
 I also lead team to develop interpretable machine learning product to enhance algorithm transparency and mitigate platform risks.

-My research interests include interpretable machine learning, digital economy, and LLM evaluation.
+My research interests include interpretable machine learning, digital economy, and LLM alignment.